 “The narrative of progress and success,” Father Stephen Freeman writes, “fails to describe life as it truly is.
 To make matters worse, failure and suffering in our culture can often make us the objects of shame.
 The gospel of progress is the gospel of never really being ok – and being ashamed of it.
 The few who are described as successful and making progress mostly serve as examples that condemn the rest of us.
 We imagine ourselves working towards becoming the spiritual one percent.”

 However much I may try to put off sweeping, or laundry, or the dishes, my avoidance often doesn’t last very long.
 Feeling the crumbs underneath my feet, running out of clean socks, and an overflowing sink force me to hunker down and do them anyway.
 Other daily necessities do not confront me as visibly as those.
 It’s easy to fly through my day so intent on accomplishing something that even while I work to care for my home, care for my soul is neglected.
-My exasperation with sweeping mirrors my exasperation with prayer: what has been accomplished?
+My exasperation with sweeping reflects my exasperation with prayer: what has been accomplished?
 How can I make any progress?
-And confession — in the narrative of spiritual progress, the discipline of confession is quite problematic.
-In confession, I’m confronted with the same sins as yesterday — perhaps, even, more serious ones.
+And confession — in the narrative of spiritual progress — is quite problematic.
+In confession, I’m confronted with the same sins as yesterday — perhaps, even more serious ones.
 Nothing quite bursts the bubble of self-improvement like rolling out a list of the ways you’ve fallen short, or neglected to do good.

-In truth, the potential for despair and acedia to settle in is high, particularly if we preach the gospel of progress to ourselves each day.
+The potential for despair and acedia to settle in is high, particularly if we preach the “gospel of progress” to ourselves each day.
 But what if these repetitive tasks, these reminders of our failure to progress, are received as gifts of grace?
-After all, our hope for the future is not found in the progress we will make, but in the One who has set the world right.
+After all, we do not find our hope for the future in the progress we will make, but in the one who has set the world right.
 Because of him, our daily tasks are not onerous or futile.
 We do not lament, like the author of Ecclesiastes, the vanity of all things.
 Instead, we proclaim that

-Each day, the morning returns.
-The sun rises, and we begin again.
-It is not progress, but it is a transformation — the darkness into light — that reminds us of the transformation we wait for with eager longing.
+Each day, the morning returns, the sun rises, and we begin again.
+It’s not progress, but it’s a transformation from darkness to light, reminding us of the eternal transformation we long for.